Skip to main content

 Our facility offers a medical alcohol detox in Atlanta that helps reduce the severity of withdrawal symptoms.

-addiction specialist and client complete intake for alcohol detox in Atlanta
+addiction specialist and client complete intake for alcohol detox in Georgia

-Alcohol detox is important for a number of reasons.
-Benefits of seeking professional alcohol detox in Atlanta, Georgia include:
+Alcohol detox is important for several reasons.
+The benefits of seeking our professional alcohol detox in Georgia include:

 • Around-the-clock access to professional medical care.